 - Sign up to attend our events, conferences, seminars and participate in the programmes that we offer.

 - Information necessary to deliver customer service or technical support;

 - When you visit and use our website.

 b) From other sources;

-- Partnerships with trusted third parties and stake holders such as schools, colleges, employers or career providers.
+- Partnerships we have with trusted third parties and stakeholders such as schools, colleges, local enterprise partners, employers or delivery providers.

 - Individuals and organisations whom you have confirmed consent with.